Hyperparameter Sweep training Llama 3.2 with WandB

 You should see a link printed in your terminal - click it and copy the API from the webpage back into your terminal.

-While we have our Wandb API key, we should add it to our Cerebrium secrets in order to use in our code later.
+Add your W&B API key to Cerebrium secrets for use in your code.
 You can go to your Cerebrium Dashboard and navigate to the “secrets” tab in the left side bar.
 Add the following:

 - Key: WANDB_API_KEY